 Traveling over 2100 miles from the West Coast to the Midwest can be a long haul.
 Now add barrels of beer to the mix.
-For years a California based brewery, recognized as one of the largest craft breweries in the nation, has been delivering its beer to the Midwest.
-When the company decided to expand, due to growth in popularity, there was no question where the new facility would be located.
+For years, a California based brewery, recognized as one of the largest craft breweries in the nation, has been delivering its beer to the Midwest.
+When the company decided to expand, due to growth in popularity, there was no question that the new facility would be located in the city of Chicago.

 As a major ingredient in beer, water plays a big role in a brewing facility.
 So how exactly do water and beer meet?
 The answer is in the basement of the brewery where pump systems use the technology and equipment needed to send pure water from the outside water supply to where it needs to go within the facility.